Anthony Trollope

-Trollope's literary reputation dipped somewhat during the last years of his life, but he had regained the esteem of critics by the mid-20th century.
+Trollope's literary reputation dipped during the last years of his life, but he regained somewhat of a following by the mid-20th century.

 Biography

 Anthony Trollope was the son of barrister Thomas Anthony Trollope and the novelist and travel writer Frances Milton Trollope.
 Though a clever and well-educated man and a Fellow of New College, Oxford, Thomas Trollope failed at the Bar due to his bad temper.
-Ventures into farming proved unprofitable, and he did not receive an expected inheritance when an elderly childless uncle remarried and had children.
-Thomas Trollope was the son of Rev. (Thomas) Anthony Trollope, rector of Cottered, Hertfordshire, himself the sixth son of Sir Thomas Trollope, 4th Baronet.
+Ventures into farming proved unprofitable, and his expectations of inheritance were dashed when an elderly, childless uncle remarried and fathered children.
+Thomas Trollope was the son of the Rev. (Thomas) Anthony Trollope, rector of Cottered, Hertfordshire, himself the sixth son of Sir Thomas Trollope, 4th Baronet.
 The baronetcy later came to descendants of Anthony Trollope's second son, Frederic.
-As a son of landed gentry, Thomas Trollope wanted his sons to be raised as gentlemen and to attend Oxford or Cambridge.
-Anthony Trollope suffered much misery in his boyhood owing to the disparity between the privileged background of his parents and their comparatively small means.
+As a son of landed gentry, Thomas Trollope wanted his sons raised as gentlemen who would attend Oxford or Cambridge.
+Anthony suffered much misery in his boyhood, owing to the disparity between the privileged background of his parents and their comparatively meagre means.

-Born in London, Anthony attended Harrow School as a free day pupil for three years from the age of seven because his father's farm, acquired for that reason, lay in that neighbourhood.
+Born in Marylebone, Anthony Trollope attended Harrow School as a day pupil for three years, beginning at age seven, without paying fees because his father's farm, acquired for that purpose, lay in the neighbourhood.
 After a spell at a private school at Sunbury, he followed his father and two older brothers to Winchester College, where he remained for three years.
-He returned to Harrow as a day-boy to reduce the cost of his education.
-Trollope had some very miserable experiences at these two public schools.
-They ranked as two of the élite schools in England, but Trollope had no money and no friends, and was bullied a great deal.
-At the age of 12 he fantasised about suicide.
-He also daydreamed, constructing elaborate imaginary worlds.
+He then returned to Harrow as a day-boy to reduce his education costs.
+With no money or friends at these two high-ranked elite public schools, Trollope was bullied a great deal, enduring miserable experiences.
+At the age of 12, he fantasised about suicide.
+He also sought refuge in daydreams, constructing elaborate imaginary worlds.